Chicago Domestic Violence Lawyer

 Understanding Domestic Battery in Illinois

-Domestic battery is one of the most common charges within the category of domestic violence.
+Domestic battery is one of the most common offenses charged in domestic violence cases.
 Under Illinois law (720 ILCS 5/12-3.2), a person commits domestic battery when he or she knowingly:

 • Causes bodily harm to a family or household member, or